leaktk/docs/ARCHITECTURE.md

 handle that.

 The idea is to make these components composable.
-For example if scan requests needed to be sent over HTTP, a server component could be spun up that wraps a scanner pool to handle requests and responses.
+For example if scan requests need to be sent over HTTP, a server component could be spun up that wraps a scanner pool to handle requests and responses.

 ### Analyzers